 What is the danger of damage to the larynx?
 Devocalization can result in permanent damage to the larynx, preventing it from closing properly.
 Animals may inhale food, water or vomit into their lungs; that in turn can lead to pneumonia.

 Does the veterinarian’s skill or the instrument used remove risks?
 No. Surgical risks and potential complications, such as airway obstruction, are present regardless of the vet’s skill and experience or the instrument used (scalpel, scissors, punch forceps or laser).

 What about “notching” or "clipping" the vocal cords?
 Is that safe?
-There is no safe way to devocalize an animal.
-Along with surgical risks, such as infection, even a little scar tissue can have fatal results.
+These are just other terms for "cutting."
+Vocal cord tissue must be cut in order to alter the voice, and there is no benign way to do that.
+Along with surgical risks such as infection, even a little scar tissue--a normal outcome any time tissue is cut--can have fatal results.

 Is recovery from devocalization surgery painful?
 Although most animals are anesthetized during the procedure, anyone who has undergone surgery in the throat (or suffered strep!) can attest: Recovery is very painful.
 People can manage their own pain with medication or other palliative measures.
 However, animals rely on the goodwill and responsibility of their owners; not all dogs and cats receive proper post-operative care or pain relief.

 What about spay/neuter?
 Isn’t it an elective surgery too?
 That’s a disingenuous analogy.
 Devocalization subjects animals to serious risks but no benefit, not even a secure home.
 In contrast:

 Spay/neuter benefits animals by reducing the risk of certain cancers.

 Spay/neuter benefits society by reducing the pet overpopulation that burdens taxpayer-funded municipal resources and nonprofit animal shelters--and leads to euthanasia of countless healthy animals for want of a home.